Media freedom in Russia

 The current government of Russia maintains laws and practices that make it difficult for directors of mass-media outlets to carry out independent policies.
 These laws and practices also hinder the ability of journalists to access sources of information and to work without outside pressure.
 Media inside Russia includes television and radio channels, periodicals, and Internet media, which according to the laws of the Russian Federation may be either state or private property.

 As of 2023, Russia ranked 164 out of 180 countries in the Press Freedom Index compiled by Reporters Without Borders.
 Despite the constitution's provision of freedom of speech, the authorities possess significant discretion to suppress any speech, organization, or activity lacking official support due to ambiguous extremism laws.
 The government dominates the media landscape by controlling the majority of the national television networks, radio and print outlets, and media advertising market, either directly or through state-owned enterprises and friendly business magnates.

 Multiple international organizations have criticized and continue to criticize various aspects of the contemporary press-freedom situation in Russia.
-The Russian government engages in internet censorship.
+The tenures of Russian president Vladimir Putin have led to increased censorship, including wartime restrictions of the Internet.